Pokemonjpups/express-swaggerize-ui/README.md

-This is a fork so I can remove some of the styling
+This is a fork so I can remove some of the styling and hopefully add some new features.

 ### express-swaggerize-ui
 express-swaggerize-ui is an node express middleware to show swagger-ui 3 for your local (or external) api.